CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

 I then endeavored to find a LAMBDA value that would operate well across the training set.

 Given the relative simplicity of only eight data points, I chose to increase my sample size to `16` for this next round, to better see the results of the training.

+Well, it turns out, that was a bad idea; training took way longer in this case, as the model attempted to fit more and more complex input and output pairings.

+#### The Big Training
+I ended up arbitratily deciding on a hidden layer of size `256`, as "roughly 5 times the result vector size" sounded like a metric.

+I got it close to good with a lamdba of `0.005`, but then it stalled.
+I decided to try to get it over that hill with a lambda value of 0.1 for some stretch of time, and it actually worked.
+I did all of this by running it through training data, saving the weights, and running the weights through again with a different lambda.